 It is highly unusual for an expat to obtain Qatari citizenship.
 In 2018, however, a law was passed enabling eligible long-term expats to obtain permanent residence.
 As an expat, it pays to understand Qatari culture and the way of life.
 The locals will likely appreciate any attempts to speak Arabic.

 Qatar lifestyle and culture

 Qatar offers an enviable quality of life for expats., and while Doha ranks 110th on the Mercer quality of life index, the lifestyle is improving.
-The gradual completion of major projects (after years of upheaval) in Doha, and the prospect of the 2022 World Cup coming to town, make for an exciting few years ahead.
+The gradual completion of major projects (after years of upheaval) in Doha, and the prospect of the 2022 FIFA World Cup coming to town, make for an exciting few years ahead.

 Expats have a range of high-class accommodation to choose from.
 Some opt for The Pearl Qatar, a prime residential and leisure destination north of the capital.

 While Qatar may be a desert, it is certainly not lacking in culture.
 The Museum of Islamic Art is arguably Doha’s piece de resistance.
 Designed by Chinese architect I. M. Pei, the Museum – which is slap bang on the city’s waterfront – is stunning.
 Meanwhile, Katara Cultural Village, located just north of Doha, hosts art exhibitions, films, operas, orchestras, and festivals throughout the year.
 And the Al Zubarah fort and archaeological site, situated on the peninsula’s northwest, is a UNESCO World Heritage Site.

 Qatar also features prominently on the international sporting calendar.
 This includes high-profile ranking tournaments for tennis, golf, motorsport and, of course, the 2022 football showpiece.
 There is rarely a dull moment in Qatar as a result.